 - Because they are storing food.
 If you are located in the West, Acorn Woodpeckers peck dozens or hundreds of acorn-sized holes into large trees or houses, and stash a single fresh acorn into each one.

-How can I get woodpeckers to leave my house alone?
 Once you know why woodpeckers are hammering on your house, you can develop strategies for stopping them.
 Take a look at Can Woodpecker Deterrents Safeguard My House? for ideas on how to deal with troublesome woodpeckers.

-Researchers at the Lab of Ornithology have performed studies relating nuisance woodpeckers.
+Researchers at the Cornell Lab of Ornithology have performed studies relating nuisance woodpeckers.
 One study, External characteristics of houses prone to woodpecker damage, found that lighter colored aluminum and vinyl sidings are less likely to be damaged by woodpeckers.
 Another paper, Assessment of Management Techniques to Reduce Woodpecker Damage to Homes, tested six common long-term woodpecker deterrents: life-sized plastic owls with paper wings, reflective streamers, plastic eyes strung on fishing line, roost boxes, suet feeders, and a sound system which broadcasts woodpecker distress calls followed by the call of a hawk.
 Researchers found that nothing deterred woodpeckers all the time, and only the streamers worked with any consistency.

 Homeowners have reported some success deterring woodpeckers with windsocks, pinwheels, helium balloons (shiny, bright Mylar balloons are especially effective), strips of aluminum foil, or reflective tape.
 Other people keep woodpeckers away by covering an affected area with burlap or attaching bird netting (the kind designed for gardens and fruit trees) from overhanging eaves to the siding.
 If you use netting, make sure it is taut and set at least 3 inches from the siding to avoid birds pecking through it.
 Close off openings on the sides to prevent birds from becoming trapped between the netting and the house.